isomerpages/moe-springdalepri/_contacts/Service Providers.md

 <br>info@magdalene.com.sg
 <br><a href="https://www.magdalene.com.sg/" rel="noopener nofollow" target="_blank">https://www.magdalene.com.sg/ </a>
 <br>
-<br>- School uniforms are also sold at the school book
+<br>- School uniforms are also sold at the school bookshop (Starting 10th
+Feb 2025 onwards)
 <br>
 <br>- Order of name tags is to be made via the above website or by scanning
 this QR code: